 Botox injections may eliminate the appearance of lines and wrinkles around the eyes and mouth.
-Can they also reduce dark circles and bags under the eyes?
+Botox injections may reduce wrinkles under the eyes, but the FDA has not approved this use.

 Botulinum toxin, commonly called Botox, is a medication that weakens the muscle contractions that cause wrinkles to appear.